spekulatius/vuepress-plugin-web-monetization/README.md

 ## License

-This package is release under the MIT license by [Peter Thaleikis](https://peterthaleikis.com).
+This package is released under the MIT license by [Peter Thaleikis](https://peterthaleikis.com).